KDE/kate/README.md

 The **LICENSES** directory contains the license files as referenced in the individual source files.
 For any used **SPDX-License-Identifier** the matching license should be located there.

+### 3rdparty

+The 3rdparty folder contains 3rdparty components we bundle to be used internally.

 ## Kate's Mascot: Kate the Cyber Woodpecker

 Kate's mascot, Kate the Cyber Woodpecker, was designed by [Tyson Tan](https://www.tysontan.com/).